How Platinum Group Metals Are Used in Jewelry

 Sterling silver is also sometimes rhodium-plated, and even platinum can get a coat of rhodium before hitting a store’s jewelry display.
 As these metals are both already naturally white, rhodium plating may not necessarily improve their appearance, but it will still protect them against discoloration and scratching.

 Since rhodium is so popular for electroplating, why don’t jewelers simply make solid rhodium jewelry?
-One reason is that rhodium is difficult to work with, having both a high melting point and low malleability.
-Another reason is that rhodium is a spectacularly expensive PGM – currently valued at about nine times as much as platinum!
+One reason is that the element is difficult to work with, having both a high melting point and low malleability.
+Another reason is that rhodium is spectacularly expensive – currently valued at more than four times as much as platinum!

 Chemical SymbolRhMohs Hardness6